JustinSoflin/Diicot-Mexals-Cryptominer-Worm-Post-Compromise-Analysis/README.md

 ---

-### Authentication Context and Lab Configuration
+### Authentication Lab Context

-At the time of compromise, the VM was actively being used for a **student lab exercise** designed to trigger insecure authentication practices for Tenable scans.
+At the time of compromise, the VM was actively being used for a **student lab exercise** designed to intentionally trigger findings for Tenable scans.

 <br>